I am Sophia. This is my blog. I am looking for a philo-Sophia-ist. . Call me: 5044171957

 I am back in San Francisco, at my home, 56 Sycamore Street #C. I'm working on gathering datasets and selling them to LLM companies.
 Reach out for more info at [email protected].

 I'm a 25 year old transfem nb.
 I am looking for a monogamous relationship with a woman-type creature.
 Could it be you?
+Consider this my dating doc.
 I have a twitter. .

 i uploaded some of my screenshots . i'm assembling a list of facts. let me know if you find new facts. or new screenshots, for that matter.